 We want the romance, the emotions, the intensity…and we want these things to never change or go away.

-God’s Word outlines three purposes to marriage:
+The Bible outlines three purposes of marriage:

 - We are called to work together and complement one another’s strengths and weaknesses.
 When marriage was instituted in the Garden of Eden, it was because Adam needed a “helper.”
 Genesis tells us that Adam’s helper was created to be “just right for him.”
 (Genesis 2:18)